Ataxia123/WarpDrive/README.md

 - Midjourney/TheNextLeg api implementation imagine/describe/buttons
 - Initial ChatGPT implementation with Mission reports
 - Generate travel logs and tweet out image to share on social media

+## [WIP-Future-Releases]

+### Features

+- MUD (Multi-User-Dungeon) experience:
+  - Allow players to react to each other's adventures by helping or opposing them
+  - Create event resolver server that listens to travel logs and returns resolutions
+  - Implement pinecone storage to turn travel logs into vector entries
+  - Connect existing gpt implementation to pinecone DB

+- GPTAPI/Tutorial/Onboarding
+  - Improve gpt api setup so that it is aware of the application operation procedures, and guide the user through it
+  - implement routes to allow gpt model to utilize ship functions

+### BugFixes/QoL

+- Improve scanning route so that users understand better whats happening
+- Fix tokenId handling
+- Error handling
+- handle slow MJ responses
+- Load balancing for API keys

 ![](https://i.imgur.com/yK8VEk0.jpg)